leonlinsx/minimal-mistakes/_posts/2020-10-09-polina-marinova-renco.md

 ## Takeaway

-Polina of the Profile thinks that good writing requires good editing, nuance is important, and intentionally emphasises the faults in people
+Polina Marinova of the Profile thinks that good writing requires good editing, nuance is important, and intentionally emphasises the faults in people

 <style>
       .iframe-container {